 - Users must authenticate using SSO every time they log in to strongDM.
 Authentications from previous sessions cannot be reused.

 - The current SAML integration uses SHA-256 with RSA signature encryption.
+See the configuration steps.

 - Email address serves as the default user ID in the SAML assertion.